-The purpose of this website is to explore London in the Romantic period by using Richard Horwood’s ‘PLAN of the Cities of LONDON and WESTMINSTER the Borough of SOUTHWARK, and PARTS adjoining Shewing every HOUSE’ (1792-1799) both as a source of information in itself and as a means of locating and exploring other contemporary texts and images.
-The site hosts a digital version of the Horwood plan which can be annotated with words and images, manipulated and laid over modern digital maps.
-Over the course of this project, I plan on producing a series of annotated versions of Horwood’s Plan which will use it to examine the representations and realities of life in the metropolis, looking, for example, at Lord Byron’s ‘mighty mass of brick, and smoke, and shipping,/ Dirty and dusky, but wide as the eye’ (Don Juan, Canto X, Stanza 82), William Blake’s ‘charter’d streets/Near where the charter’d Thames does flow’ (‘London’, ll.
+The original idea was to explore the ways that literary writers figured the city, looking, for example, at Lord Byron’s ‘mighty mass of brick, and smoke, and shipping,/ Dirty and dusky, but wide as the eye’ (Don Juan, Canto X, Stanza 82), William Blake’s ‘charter’d streets/Near where the charter’d Thames does flow’ (‘London’, ll.
 1-2) and William Wordsworth’s city which ‘doth, like a garment, wear/ the beauty of the morning; silent, bare’ (‘Composed Upon Westminster Bridge, September 3, 1802’, ll.
 4-5).
-I’m interested in exploring the ways that poets and novelists interacted with the city in the late eighteenth and early nineteenth centuries both in literature and in life, in mapping their works but also locating the places in London where they stayed, or visited friends, where they worked, or caroused, or laughed.
+I was interested in how poets and novelists interacted with the city in the late eighteenth and early nineteenth centuries both in literature and in life, in mapping their works but also locating the places in London where they stayed, or visited friends, where they worked, or caroused, or laughed.